Azure-Samples/rag-data-openai-python-promptflow/README.md

 The following script streamlines the evaluation process.
 Update the evaluation code to set your desired evaluation metrics, or optionally evaluate on custom metrics.
 You can also change where the evaluation results get written to.

-We recommend viewing your evaluation results in the Azure AI Studio, to compare evaluation runs with different prompts, or even different models.
-Note that this will configure your project with a Cosmos DB account for logging.
-It may take several minutes the first time you run an evaluation.

 ``` bash
 python -m evaluation.evaluate --evaluation-name <evaluation_name>
 ```

 Specify the `--dataset-path` argument if you want to provide a different evaluation dataset.

+We recommend viewing your evaluation results in the Azure AI Studio, to compare evaluation runs with different prompts, or even different models.
+The _evaluate.py_ script is set up to log your evaluation results to your AI Studio project.

+> [!NOTE]
+> This will configure your project with a Cosmos DB account for logging.
+It may take several minutes the first time you run an evaluation.

 If you do not want to log evaluation results to your AI Studio project, you can modify the _evaluation.py_ script to not pass the azure_ai_project parameter.